cedric-scheerlinck/3d-printing/README.md

 When the print finishes, material tends to ooze a little and can ooze at the start of the next print.
 To alleviate this, I like to retract filament after the print finishes using the g-code `G1 E-13.0 F300 ; retract filament after print to stop oozing`.
 In Cura, `Settings >> Printer >> Manage Printers... >> Machine Settings >> End G-code` allows you to add custom g-code at the end of a print (e.g. [end g-code](end_gcode.txt)).

 ### Quality
- - *Layer height [mm]:* lower values may improve print quality and finish but take longer.
+ - <a name="layer-height">*Layer height [mm]:*</a> lower values may improve print quality and finish but take longer.
 Recommendation: **0.2mm**.
  - *Initial layer height [mm]:* thicker layer helps bed adhesion.
 Recommendation: **0.3 - 0.35mm**.
- - *Line width [mm]:* Lower line width may improve dimensional accuracy in some cases (higher resolution) but will require more lines thus take longer.
+ - <a name="line-width">*Line width [mm]:*</a> Lower line width may improve dimensional accuracy in some cases (higher resolution) but will require more lines thus take longer.
 Higher line width can improve (bed) adhesion (the sides of the nozzle will "squish" down material).
 Many slicers will adapt the line width (especially infill), sometimes creating lines thinner than the specified width.
 If the line width is large e.g. 2mm there will be gaps between lines.
 Setting line width to a "common" factor (e.g. 0.5 or 0.45 instead of 0.4637) can make design easier/more predictable, e.g. creating a 2mm thick wall will result in 4 x 0.5mm lines.
 Recommendation: **0.5mm**.
  - *Initial layer line width [%]:* A wider initial layer may improve bed adhesion.
 In rare cases it is desirable to use 100% for consistency with above layers.
 Recommendation: **120%**.

 ### Walls